Updated on July 6, 2023

-When announcing your club, be sure to include your vision, targeted age group, and time and money commitment per student.
+When announcing your STEAM or coding club, be sure to include your vision, targeted age group, and time and money commitment per student.

-Create a permission form with clear dates and times for the semester or year, purpose of the club, and behavioral expectations.
-Make sure to have a place for them to include the way they go home from the club and if picking up, please be prompt.
+Create a permission form with clear dates and times for the semester or year, the purpose of the STEAM or coding club, and behavioral expectations for the students.
+Make sure to have a place for them to include the way they go home from the club, and if they are getting picked up, to please be prompt.

-Routines and procedures for time together will be the key to success.
-At your first meeting, spend time establishing and agreeing to norms for your club.
+Routines and procedures for time together will be the key to success as you start a new club.
+At your first meeting, spend time establishing and agreeing to the norms for your club.
 Areas to consider are as follows: